onepf/OPFPush/README.md

 The project is under development.

-Currently OPFPush is a library that wraps Google Cloud Messaging, Nokia Notification Push, Android Device Messaging and has possibility to integrate new push service.
+Currently OPFPush is a library that wraps Google Cloud Messaging, Nokia Notification Push, Amazon Device Messaging and has possibility to integrate new push service.

 ## Table Of Contents